Railways in

 service trains.
 On certain days, a similar trip is possible aboard the

-trip and separate tickets must be purchased for each leg of the journey.
+round trip and separate tickets must be purchased for each leg of the

 - Skånska

-Järnvägar a standard gauge tourist railway in the southeast of
+Järnvägar tourist railway in the southeast of Sweden.
+Brösarp to

 - Wadstena Fogelsta

-9.5 km (Site mainly in Swedish, with some information in English)
+(Vadstena to Fågelsta, 10km) (Site mainly in Swedish, with some

 - Ringlinien Historic trams operating on the